Skip to contents

 edapprox

 If TRUE, use the indirect edges dissolution approximation method for the dynamic model fit, otherwise use the more time-intensive full STERGM estimation (see details).
+The approximation is recommended for most use cases, especially when average partnership durations are moderate to long (> 25 time steps).
+Direct STERGM estimation (edapprox = FALSE) is slower but may be preferred for very short durations or when inferential quantities (standard errors, p-values) on formation coefficients are needed.
 For nw of class egor, only edapprox = TRUE is supported.

 set.control.ergm